MayerMediaCo/mayermediaco/src/pages/blog/six-tools-to-kickstart-your-social-media-marketing.md

 author: Danny Mayer
 ---

-# 6 Tools to Kickstart Your Social Media Marketing Campaign
+# Kickstart your Social Media Marketing

 ![Social Media on a Phone](/img/social.jpg)

 Social media marketing is essential to grow and thrive in the modern business atmosphere.
 Everyone and their grandmother, quite literally, uses social media.
 The potential reach you can obtain with a solid social media marketing strategy is mind boggling.
 A decade ago, brands would spend thousands to reach even just a portion of the potential reach you can obtain on social media.

 While it can be difficult to master, social media is easy enough for any brand to get involved with.
 This kind of marketing strategy lends itself to more of a long term plan does require quite a bit of consistent time and effort.
-Below, you will find 8 tools I find to be indispensable for cutting the time you spend on your social media marketing campaign and improving your ROI!
+Below, you will find six tools I find to be indispensable for cutting the time you spend on your social media marketing campaign and improving your ROI!

 ## [1.
 Buffer](https://buffer.com/)